 Never an easy question to answer.
 Some people who are fit, strong and used to hiking and multi-day trekking adventures might find Kilimanjaro an easy challenge.
 While others who are not used to walking up and down hills with a pack back, used to exercising 4 to 6 times a week will struggle or fail to succeed on Kilimanjaro.
 Less than 50% of people who attempt Kilimanjaro fail to reach the summit.
-We do have Kilimanjaro’s Number 1 Guide working for us!!
+We do have Kilimanjaro’s Number 1 Guide working for us which makes a difference.

 If you decide to climb Kilimanjaro you need to think about a range of different things.
 I have been lucky enough to climb Everest to the top and Kilimanjaro 30+ times to date.
 I have extensive experience climbing Kilimanjaro and happy to chat with you directly.

 How hard will it be to climb Kilimanjaro in Tanzania

 – How many days should I take to climb?
 8 days gives you the best chance at success

 – How far do I walk on the 8 day trip?
 Check out daily distances on the Lemosho route

 – How far do I walk on the 7 day trip?
 Check out daily distances on the Machame route

 – How much ascent do I have to walk up?
 4,850m/ 15,912 feet